Skip to content

 Mapping approaches

-• Native: publish/subscribe Cap'n Proto on Zenoh directly.
+• Native: publish/subscribe Cap'n Proto on Zenoh directly, using the schema and Rust/Python/C++ bindings from the client libraries.
 See Custom Integrations.

 Rate and units